Please login or register to perform this action

 When I arrived at Langtrees a few minutes earlier, I wasn’t exactly sure what to expect.
 What would I get to see?
 Would they be cagey about a journalist?
 What if I knew one of the escorts?
 What if I knew one of the customers?

 Jacquie has been allocated as my tour guide while we waited for manager Aaron, my contact at the bordello.
 Jacquie is both an escort and the nighttime receptionist.
-An elegant Singaporean woman in her early 40s, perhaps even older, she has caramel skin with laugh lines, long dark hair and an infectious sense of humour.
+An elegant Singaporean woman who appears to be in her early 40s, perhaps even older, she has caramel skin with laugh lines, long dark hair and an infectious sense of humour.

 After the red room, Jacquie shows me another huge, spa room with identical features to the first, except in gold.
 Directly next to these rooms is the Lounge.
 This, Jacquie explains, is where the customers sit and wait.
 Just like the rest of Langtrees, the Lounge seems caught between the old and the new.